 When appraising my genetics for lifting weights, there’s nothing to marvel at.
 Two areas come out as better than average, i.e., calves, and body structure for the deadlift and the stiff-legged deadlift.
-Everything else ranges from average hardgainer material to worse-than-average.
+Everything else ranges from average hardgainer material to less-than-average.

 I had extensive work and parental responsibilities during the deadlift cycle.
 These prevented my resting and sleeping as well as I should have in order to recuperate speedily from training.
 I’m a real-world person, not someone who can devote himself to his training with little or no thought for other aspects of regular life.
 As typical working hardgainers it’s not just our genes that work against us.
 There are other out-of-the-gym factors as well.

 Reasoning for the deadlift focus

 Until this 400 x 20 deadlift cycle I considered the barbell squat to be the exercise to concentrate upon.
 While my deadlift poundage can almost be depended upon to increase so long as I’m injury-free, train very hard and infrequently, and eat and rest enough, the same can’t be said of the squat.
 For years I tried to make the most of a relatively poor body structure for squatting (my legs are overly long in relation to the length of my torso), and I neglected to apply myself to an exercise I’m mechanically much better suited to—the deadlift.